sdesilva26/docker-spark/README.md

 If you’re using AWS or a similar cloud computing platform, the easiest configuration is to use a security group that opens all incoming ports between the two hosts and the SSH port from your client’s IP address.'
-7. Launch the instances and associate a key with your instances.
+7. Launch the instance and associate a key with your instances.

+8. Now go through the same procedure but instead of selecting t2.micro, select c4.xlarge and launch 2 of these instances.
+This will be helpful for later on when we really want to show off the power of spark.

 Now that you have launched your ec2 instance you need to install docker.
 To do this type the following